alexander0042/alexander0042.github.io/index.md

 3. Additional sources.
 The method developed here is largely source agnostic.
 Any weather forecast service that delivers data using grib files that wgrib2 can understand (all the primary ones) is theoretically capable of being added in.
 The NOAA North American Mesoscale [NAM](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/north-american-mesoscale-forecast-system-nam) model would provide higher resolution forecasts out to 4 days (instead of the 2 days from HRRR).
 The [Canadian HRDPS Model](https://weather.gc.ca/grib/grib2_HRDPS_HR_e.html) is another tempting addition, since it provides data at a resolution even higher than HRRR (2.5 km vs. 3.5 km)!
 The [European model](https://www.ecmwf.int/en/forecasts/datasets/catalogue-ecmwf-real-time-products) would be fantastic to add in, since it often outperforms the GFS model; however, the data is not open, which would add a significant cost.

 ## Changelog
+* August 17, 2021
+  * Fixed how the API returns calls for locations at the edge of the grid, identified [here](https://github.com/alexander0042/pirate-weather-ha/issues/9)
 * July 26, 2021:
   * Fixed an issue with the uk2 units.
 * June 22, 2021:
   * Major rework of the alerts setup.
 The old method had more detail about the alerts, but missed any that didn't include coordinate data (which was about half!).
 These missing alerts were just associated with a NWS region.
 Luckily, the amazing [Iowa State Mesonet](https://mesonet.agron.iastate.edu/request/gis/watchwarn.phtml) has a geojson source for current alerts, and every alert has a polygon attached!
 The alerts data (still US only) is now pulled from here.
-* May 20, 2021:
-  * Changed the GFS retrieval to interpolate between a weighted average (by 1/distance) of the 9 closest grid cells, instead of just taking the nearest cell.
-This will help to smooth out some of the sudden jumps in the results.
-* May 25, 2021:
-  * Corrected an icon issue, identified [here ](https://github.com/alexander0042/pirate-weather-hacs/issues/2)
 * June 9, 2021:
   * Added several new variables to the front end website
   * Changed the UV processing factor from 0.25 to 0.4
   * Corrected a sunrise/ sunset timing issue
+* May 25, 2021:
+  * Corrected an icon issue, identified [here](https://github.com/alexander0042/pirate-weather-hacs/issues/2)
+* May 20, 2021:
+  * Changed the GFS retrieval to interpolate between a weighted average (by 1/distance) of the 9 closest grid cells, instead of just taking the nearest cell.
+This will help to smooth out some of the sudden jumps in the results.